microsoft/Documentarian/Projects/Modules/Documentarian.Vale/Documentation/reference/cmdlets/Get-Vale.md

 # Get-Vale

 ## SYNOPSIS
-Gets the command info for Vale installed in a workspace or on a machine.
+Gets the command info for Vale installed in a workspace, user's home folder, or on a machine.

 ## SYNTAX